-Policy Goal 3.3 State law requires the juvenile justice system to provide access to specialized services for identified sex trafficked children and youth.
+Policy Goal 3.4 State law requires the juvenile justice system to provide access to specialized services for identified sex trafficked children and youth.

-Virginia law does not provide access to specialized services for identified sex trafficked children and youth in the juvenile justice system.
+Virginia law does not provide access to specialized services for identified sex trafficked children and youth in the juvenile justice system.13

-3.3.1 Recommendation: Enact legislation requiring the juvenile justice system to provide access to specialized services for identified sex trafficked children and youth.
+3.4.1 Recommendation: Statutorily require the juvenile justice system to provide access to specialized services for identified sex trafficked children and youth.
+(See Issue Brief 3.4.)

-Policy Goal 3.4 State law extends foster care services to older foster youth.
+Policy Goal 3.5 State law extends foster care services to older foster youth.

 Virginia law extends foster care services to youth under 21 years of age.
-However, these services are not extended to youth under 23 years of age as permitted under federal law.
-Pursuant to Va.
+However, these services are not extended to youth under 23 years of age as permitted under federal law.14 Pursuant to Va.
 Code Ann. § 63.2-917 (Fostering futures program; established),

 The Fostering Futures program is established to provide services and support to individuals 18 years of age or older but less than 21 years of age who were in foster care upon turning 18 years of age.
-Such services and support shall be designed to assist the program participant in transitioning to adulthood, becoming
+Such services and support shall be designed to assist the program participant in transitioning to adulthood, becoming self-sufficient, and creating permanent, positive relationships.
+The program is voluntary and shall at all times recognize and respect the autonomy of the participant